-Information Sharing In the Age of COVID-19
+Information Sharing In the Age of Covid

 States, counties and municipalities are anxious to publish accurate information to help keep their communities safe in this time of crisis.
 But are they using best social sharing practices?
 In some cases, the answer is no. Best practices in the past might have meant publishing news releases as PDFs and emailing to media, but in today’s rapidly evolving news cycle, with the vast majority of the population sharing information through social media, this can actually hamper getting your message out.
 Follow these tips to enhance your official information sharing on COVID-19 for social media shares:

-Information Sharing COVID-19: Make It Social Media Friendly
+Make It Social Media Friendly

 Post all of your critical information as blogs/posts on your website that show up on your home page.
 The result?
 All of the latest information stays on top and can easily be electronically updated as things change.

 Include social sharing buttons on each blog on your website, allowing visitors to click one simple link to share to Facebook without having to cut and paste a URL.
 (This is not the same as adding links to your social media pages for people to like and follow).
-Your IT department can easily add social sharing to your website like the ones hovering on the left of this page.
+Your IT department can easily add social sharing to your website like the ones hovering on the right of this page

 Link Back to Official Site